A step-by-step guide for comparing and conducting a balance transfer with Commonwealth Bank.

 - The amount you’d like to transfer

-Note: Commonwealth Bank allows balance transfers of up to 100% of your credit limit.
+Note: Commonwealth Bank allows balance transfers of up to your available credit limit.
 How much you’re approved for will depend on your income and financial history.

 Once you’re happy with the information you’ve entered, you can confirm the details and continue on to the next step.